Dekanenko/tee_chat_bot/README.md

 ## Features
 - Chatbot uses RAG to provide more accurate information and answer questions
 - Log support requests.
 Model recognizes the user's struggles and capture details like issue and order number, storing them in database
-– Chainlit interface for interaction
+- Chainlit interface for interaction
+- Logging the runs from LLM using LangSmith